t7aziz/fullstack-user-auth-app/README.md

 # Full-Stack Authentication Platform with Rust Integration

 A modern full-stack application for user management, including registering and logging in with email + password.
-Node.js + Express backend with PostgreSQL database and React frontend written in TypeScript, and also featuring high-performance password security analysis and hashing via Rust.
-Docker containerization included.
+Node.js + Express backend with PostgreSQL database and React frontend written in TypeScript,  also featuring high-performance password security analysis and hashing via Rust, and password breach checking via the HIBP (Have I Been Pwned) API.
+Docker containerization and orchestration included.

 ## Features